Menu

 5

-The correct approach: use noindex for pages you want excluded from the index but still crawlable.
-Reserve Disallow for pages that should never be accessed by bots at all — internal APIs, session URLs, faceted navigation, and admin sections.
+Use noindex for pages that should stay crawlable but excluded from results.
+Reserve Disallow for paths that should never be accessed at all: internal APIs, session URLs, admin sections.

 Frequently Asked Questions

-A robots.txt file is a plain-text file at the root of your domain that tells crawlers which pages or directories they're allowed or not allowed to access.
-It's a key tool for crawl budget management.
-A misconfigured robots.txt can accidentally block Googlebot from your most important pages, effectively de-indexing them from search results over time.
+A plain-text file at the domain root telling crawlers which pages or directories they can access.
+It's central to crawl budget management, and a misconfigured one can block Googlebot from important pages, effectively de-indexing them over time.

-Disallow prevents a crawler from visiting the page at all. noindex (in a meta tag) tells the crawler not to include the page in the search index — but the crawler still visits it to read that instruction.
-The critical mistake: using Disallow on a page you want noindexed.
-Since the crawler never visits the page, it can never read the noindex tag, and the page may remain in the index indefinitely.
+Disallow stops a crawler from visiting the page at all.
+Noindex tells the crawler not to include the page in the index, but the crawler still has to visit it to read that instruction.
+Using Disallow on a page you also want noindexed backfires, since the crawler never gets there.

-Crawl Budget Management — Analyze how your robots.txt impacts actual crawl frequency using integrated Google Search Console data.
+Crawl Budget Management: see how robots.txt impacts actual crawl frequency using Search Console data.

-Visual Architecture Mapping — See exactly which site sections are hidden from bots through an intuitive interactive dashboard.
+Visual Architecture Mapping: see exactly which sections are hidden from bots in an interactive dashboard.

 ✓ 30-day Premium Trial · ✓ No credit card required · ✓ Full monitoring access